 We also play music arranged for wind orchestra.
 Recent concerts have included programmes of film music, well-known light classical music and staples of the Last Night of the Proms.

-The orchestra is a registered charity and, as well as promoting the work of modern composers, is commited to developing young wind and percussion players in the Yorkshire region.
+The orchestra is a registered charity and, as well as promoting the work of modern composers, is committed to developing young wind and percussion players in the Yorkshire region.